antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 ## Preallocation Size

-We have [implemented](https://github.com/dotnet/runtime/pull/51111/) one more performance and reliability feature that allows users to specify the file preallocation size: [#45946](https://github.com/dotnet/runtime/issues/45946).
+We [implemented](https://github.com/dotnet/runtime/pull/51111/) one more performance and reliability feature: we allow users to specify the file preallocation size: [#45946](https://github.com/dotnet/runtime/issues/45946).

 When `PreallocationSize` is specified, .NET requests the OS to ensure the disk space of a given size is allocated in advance.
 From a performance perspective, the write operations don't need to extend the file and it's less likely that the file is going to be fragmented.
 From a reliability perspective, write operations will no longer fail due to running out of space since the space has already been reserved.